-There are many more monuments along the length of Anzac Parade in memory of those who served and died in WW1, as well as in WW2 and the Korean War.
-There are also many sites of significance which tell the story of local events that took place before, during and after World War One which are now largely forgotten.
+There are many more monuments along the length of Anzac Parade in memory of those who served and died in the First World War, as well as in World War Two and the Korean War.
+There are also many sites of significance which tell the story of local events that took place before, during and after the First World War which are now largely forgotten.
 This website will document what is known about those sites and add more information as it comes to light.

-It is hoped these stories will help people appreciate the local history surrounding Anzac Parade which relate particularly to WW1.
+It is hoped these stories will help people appreciate the local history surrounding Anzac Parade which relate particularly to the First World War.
 Such knowledge may help people relate more easily to the written history of the war and to appreciate some of the implications for those who served overseas as well as the impact on families of those who died in action and those who returned home.